santiagofranco/NinetyNine/README.md

 2. rxswift contains also a VIPER architecuture, but using rxswift & rxcocoa for events in view side, and rxswift for network calls and timer logic in interactors side.
 I also adapted the .test suite so the test are still passing.

 UI testing left out because of simplifying.

+I was learning RxSwift programming whilst made this app, so I used it in the best manner I figured out how, and in the manner, I consider the code is still clean, maintainable, scalable and testable.